wp-plugins/wp-conversion-boxes/README.txt

 == Screenshots ==

 1. Add new conversion box.
-2. Advances dashboard showing all boxes, options and stats.
+2. Advanced dashboard showing all boxes, options and stats.
 3. Select a box type and then select a template from our collection of templates.
 4. Customize your selected template.
 The box preview gets updated real time.
 5. Box settings page.